guptajay/Quantum-Warehouse/env/README.md

 The warehouse is empty.

 ### Episode Termination
-There are no more packages to insert in the warehouse.
+* There are no more packages to insert in the warehouse.
+* The warehouse is full.